MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise7"/></a>
 ## Exercise 7: Upload input files

 While the pool is being created, now is a good time to upload the input files that the job will process.
 The job uses Azure File Storage for data input and output.
-The configuration files tell Azure Batch to mount an Azure file share inside of a container.
-The container can read data in and then write data back to the file share as output.
+The configuration files tell Azure Batch to mount an Azure file share inside a Docker container, enabling code running in the container to read data from the file share as input, and then write data back out as output.

 1. In the Azure Portal, return to the "BatchResourceGroup" resource group and click the storage account in that resource group.